 BALTIMORE — A newly released legislative audit reveals Maryland lost hundreds upon hundreds of millions due to overpayments in unemployment claims during the COVID-19 pandemic.

-Auditors blamed the Maryland Department of Labor's Division of Unemployment Insurance for not adjusting account balances that were transferred over to the BEACON system, specifically 46,986 out-of-state unemployment claims worth $493.9 million that turned out to be fraudulent.
+Auditors blamed the Maryland Department of Labor's Division of Unemployment Insurance for not adjusting certain account balances that were transferred over to the BEACON system.

 RELATED: Md.
 Department of Labor completes massive COVID-19 unemployment fraud investigation

-Due to this mishap, some residents received overpayment notices despite never having received any funds, leaving about $3 million unaccounted for.
+Due to this mishap, however, some residents received overpayment notices despite never having received any funds, leaving about $3 million unaccounted for.

 Then, there were those who double-dipped, where the State paid them unemployment despite still earning a work paycheck.